DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-Fencing is priced by the metre, so the length of your boundary is the starting point.
+Fencing is priced by the metre, so the length of your boundary is the starting point before anything else is decided.
 After that, panel choice makes a big difference.
-A basic lap panel is cheaper than featheredge or a closeboard fence built on site, and taller panels use more material and catch more wind, which means sturdier posts.
+A basic lap panel is cheaper than featheredge or a closeboard fence built on site, and taller panels use more material and catch more wind, which means sturdier posts are needed to hold them.
 The posts themselves are a real fork in the road.
-Timber posts are cheaper but can rot where they meet the soil, while concrete posts with gravel boards cost more at the start and usually last far longer.
+Timber posts are cheaper but can rot where they meet the soil, while concrete posts with gravel boards cost more at the start and usually last far longer, so the cheaper quote today is not always the cheaper fence over ten years.
 Ground conditions matter more than people expect.
-Digging post holes in soft soil is quick, but clay, rubble, tree roots or a slope all slow things down and add labour.
-Taking away the old fence and skipping the waste is another line that some quotes include and some leave off.
-Materials carry 20% VAT, so a sole trader below the VAT threshold may quote a little differently to a larger firm.
+Digging post holes in soft soil is quick, but clay, rubble, tree roots or a slope all slow things down and add labour, sometimes forcing the posts to be stepped down a gradient rather than run in a straight line.
+Ownership and access play a part too.
+A fence on a shared boundary may need agreement with a neighbour before work starts, and there is no single rule that says which side of a boundary owns which fence, so it is worth checking before any work is booked.
+A trade who has to carry materials through a house or down a narrow side return, rather than straight off a van, will usually price that time in.
+Taking away the old fence and skipping the waste is another line that some quotes include and some leave off, so two prices that look close on paper can mean very different amounts of work.
+Who does the job matters too.
+A sole trader working alone and below the VAT threshold will often price differently to a larger firm with a team, and materials carry 20% VAT regardless of who fits them.
+Regional labour rates and how busy local trades are also move the price, so the same job can cost noticeably different amounts depending on where in the country you are and the time of year you book it.

 How to pay less

-• Get three quotes and check each one states whether removing and disposing of the old fence is included.
+- Get three quotes and check each one states whether removing and disposing of the old fence is included, since this line sometimes gets left off to make a number look smaller.

-• Consider concrete posts and gravel boards.
-They cost more now but often save you replacing rotten posts in a few years.
+- Consider concrete posts and gravel boards.
+They cost more now but often save you replacing rotten posts and re-hanging panels in a few years.

 Common questions